dubrie/public/books.md

 - The Hard Thing About Hard Things
 - The Road To Character
 - 500 Days
+- Natural Born Heroes
+- The Founder's Dilemmas
+- It's Not the How or the What but the Who
+- The Innovators
 - Getting Things Done
 - The Organized Mind
 - Unweaving The Rainbow